2013 Hwaebul Cup

-The 2013 Hwaebul Cup was the inaugural edition of the Hwaebul Cup (홰불, Torch) celebrating North Korea's Youth Day.
+The 2013 Hwaebul Cup was the inaugural edition of the Hwaebul Cup (홰불, Torch) football competition celebrating North Korea's Youth Day.
 The competition was held between 15 and 28 August 2013, with all matches played at the Kim Il-sung Stadium in P'yŏngyang.
 The competition was arranged in two phases, a group stage followed by a single-elimination play-off semi-finals, and a single-game final.

 Round and dates

 Group stage

 Eleven teams took part in the group stage, drawn into two groups, with five teams in Group A and six in Group B.